SixArm/gitconfig-settings/README.md

 Install for experts:

-  1. If you want full control, then you can copy any of these files, as edit them as you like.
+  1. If you want full control, then you can copy any of these files and edit them as you like.

   2. The `alias.txt` file has the bulk of the items - start with that file.